ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/04-preliminaries.md

 A direct proof is sometimes referred to as an argument by deduction.
 This is simply an argument in terms of logic.

-##### Direct Proof
+ **Direct Proof**

+Many direct proofs are written in English with words such as "if ... then".
+In this case logic notation such as $P \Rightarrow Q$ can often help express the proof.
+Even if we don't wish to use symbolic logic notation, we can still take advantage of fundamental theorems of logic to structure our arguments.
+For example, if we want to prove that $P$ and $Q$ are equivalent, we can first prove $P \Rightarrow Q$ and then prove $Q \Rightarrow P$.

+In some domains, proofs are essentially a series of state changes from a start state to an end state.
+Formal predicate logic can be viewed in this way, with the various "rules of logic" being used to make the changes from one formula or combining a couple of formulas to make a new formula on the route to the destination.
+Symbolic manipulations to solve integration problems in introductory calculus classes are similar in spirit, as are high school geometry proofs.

 :::: {#SumDirect}
 ::: topic
 ##### Example {-}
 Here is a direct proof that $\sum_{i=1}^n i = (n+1)n/2$.
 If we take the first and last terms of the series, since they are 1 and $n$, of course they sum to $n+1$.
 If we take the second term and next-to-last term, since they are 2 and $n-1$, they also sum to $n+1$.
 Likewise for the third term and third-from-the-end term.
-We can go on and pair up terms like this, such that there are
-$n/2$ pairs that each sum to $n+1$, for a total sum of
+We can go on and pair up terms like this, such that there are $n/2$ pairs that each sum to $n+1$, for a total sum of $(n+1)n/2$.
-$(n+1)n/2$.
 You can check for yourself that this is true even if $n$ is odd (and so the middle value of the series has no partner).
 :::
 ::::

-Many direct proofs are written in English with words such as "if ... then".
-In this case logic notation such as $P \Rightarrow Q$ can often help express the proof.
-Even if we don't wish to use symbolic logic notation, we can still take advantage of fundamental theorems of logic to structure our arguments.
-For example, if we want to prove that $P$ and $Q$ are equivalent, we can first prove $P \Rightarrow Q$ and then prove
-$Q \Rightarrow P$.

-In some domains, proofs are essentially a series of state changes from a start state to an end state.
-Formal predicate logic can be viewed in this way, with the various "rules of logic" being used to make the changes from one formula or combining a couple of formulas to make a new formula on the route to the destination.
-Symbolic manipulations to solve integration problems in introductory calculus classes are similar in spirit, as are high school geometry proofs.

 <!-- .. index:: ! proof; by contradiction -->

-##### Proof by Contradiction
+**Proof by Contradiction**

 The simplest way to *disprove* a theorem or statement is to find a counter-example to the theorem.
 Unfortunately, no number of examples supporting a theorem is sufficient to prove that the theorem is correct.
 However, there is an approach that is vaguely similar to disproving by counter-example, called [proof by contradiction]{.term}.
 To prove a theorem by contradiction, we first *assume* that the theorem is *false*.
 We then find a logical contradiction stemming from this assumption.
 If the logic used to find the contradiction is correct, then the only way to resolve the contradiction is to recognize that the assumption that the theorem is false must be incorrect.
 That is, we conclude that the theorem must be true.

 ::: topic